btkostner/jumar/docs/deployment.md

 put ./cockroach-certs/client.root.key /root/.cockroach-certs/client.root.key
 ```

 You can then `^C` out of that shell.
-Next up, ssh into the running container you just copied the file to.
+Next up, ssh into the running container you copied the file to.

 ```bash
 flyctl ssh console